alimohebbi/test-reuse-study/README.md

 This repository provides the replication package of our paper "Semantic Matching in GUI Test Reuse" submitted to the Empirical Software Engineering 2023.
-It includes the codes, results and inputs.
+It includes the codes, results and input data.

 ## Work Flow
-The replication package contains two evaluator frameworks: Semantic Matching Evaluator and Test Reuse Evaluator.
+The replication package contains two evaluator frameworks introduced in the paper: Semantic Matching Evaluator and Test Reuse Evaluator.
-Each framework consist of few modules which working as a pipeline to produce results of the paper.
+Each framework consist of few modules which are working as a pipeline to produce results of the study.
-We describe role of each module in the pipeline below.
+Each module below has the following role:

 ### Semantic Matching Evaluator
-1. `evaluator`: evaluates MRR and Top1 score of configurations for the given queries
+1. `evaluator`: evaluates the input data set (semantic matching queries) and calculated MRR and Top1 score of configurations.
-1. `analyzor`:  creates table of plot of semantic matching in isolation by analyzing semantic matching configurations MRR and Top1 metrics
+1. `analyzor`:  creates tables and plot of semantic matching in isolation by analyzing output of the evaluator.

 ### Test Reuse Evaluator
-1. `ATM_generator` migrates test cases by using ATM test generator
+1. `ATM_generator`: migrates test cases by using ATM test generator
-1. `CraftDroid_generator` migrates test cases by using CraftDroid test generator
+1. `CraftDroid_generator`: migrates test cases by using CraftDroid test generator
-1. `semantic_matching_server` ATM and CraftDroid generators send queries to the server to rank target candidates
+1. `semantic_matching_server`: ATM and CraftDroid generators send queries to the server to rank target candidates
-1. `fidelity_plugin` calculates fidelity metrics for given test cases grouped by semantic matching configurations
+1. `fidelity_plugin`: calculates fidelity metrics for given test cases grouped by semantic matching configurations
-1. `analyzor` creates table of plot of semantic matching in test reuse context by analyzing fidelity metrics
+1. `analyzor`: creates tables and plot of semantic matching in test reuse context by analyzing fidelity metrics

 > Input and output of each module contains the currents results.
-Therefore, modules can be executed each module independently.
+Therefore, modules can be executed independently.
-> In case of new inputs module should be executed in the above order.
+> In case of new input, modules should be executed in the above order.

+> Each module contains specific `README.md` file that provides execution instructions.

 ## Requirements
 - Ubuntu 18 or Mac